5 min read

 Exit interview survey

-Employees can leave for many reasons: they can retire, move to another employer or change their lives.
+Employees can leave for many reasons: retire, move to another employer or change their lives.
 Each employee will leave your company at some point, and finding out why is an opportunity to improve and develop the experience for current and future employees.
 People who quit may be more honest in their exit interview survey about why they quit, as they may feel they have nothing to lose.

 How to improve Employee Experience?

-Culture – Difficult to define, as each is different, the company’s culture may be what the manager says, what you understand from its mission, values, practices, and attitudes, and even shop floor camaraderie.
+Culture – Difficult to define, as each is different; the company’s culture may be what the manager says, what you understand from its mission, values, practices, and attitudes, and even shop floor camaraderie.
 It is a mixture of leadership style and organizational structure, a sense of purpose.
 Corporate culture is the atmosphere you feel when you come to work – it can motivate or suppress, excite or annoy, and empower or discourage employees.

 Physical Workspace – Workers who work from 9am to 5pm in a windowless, air-conditioned basement will have a completely different experience than those who work flexibly in a spacious new glass building with an on-site gym, canteen, and chill out area.
 Employees who are happy in their work environment are better focused and more productive.
 And the physical workplace is not necessarily always in the office: the autonomy of working from home can also contribute to a positive Employee Experience.